PPSchL/scribus-photobook-scripts/README.md

 - find the "def set_my_defaults(my_units):" line
 - below this line, you will have all the default values that you can change to your convenience
 - all the distance values (bleed, gutters) are in mm, to put in your preferred values change them to mm first: eg if you want the gutter to be 0.1 inch instead of 3 mm, replace 3 by 2.54
+- you can also change the offsets for the visual centering of images here, the values are in percent of the space available between the margins

 ### For those looking at the source code
 - I'm not a professional programmer, so my apologies if my source code comments are not as pertinent, succinct and helpful as they should be...